-- The hashed string H (EphID||t), where H is a cryptographic hash function, - The proximity. - The duration, - And a coarse time indication (e.g., "April 2").
+- The hashed identity H (EphID||t), where H is a cryptographic hash function,

+- The proximity,

+- The duration,

+- Other auxiliary data,

+- And a coarse time indication (e.g., "The morning of April 2").

 We include the epoch t in the hash to ensure that replaying an EphID outside the epoch in which it was originally broadcast can never cause a fake at-risk event (regardless of whether the EphID corresponds to a person who is later marked as infected).